projectestac/jclic.js/README.md

 * [ESLint](https://eslint.org/) to check for errors and lint the source code
 * [webpack](https://webpack.js.org/) to bundle all components together
 * [Babel](https://babeljs.io/) to make it also compatible with old versions of some browsers
-* [UglifyJS](https://github.com/mishoo/UglifyJS2) to minimize the size of the final deliverable script
+* [terser](https://terser.org/) to minimize the size of the final deliverable script
-* [Live Server](https://github.com/tapio/live-server) to test and debug
 * [JSDoc](http://usejsdoc.org/) and [ink-bootstrap](https://github.com/docstrap/docstrap) to build the [API docs](http://projectestac.github.io/jclic.js/doc)

 ## Sponsors that make possible JClic.js